 No excuses, though.
 Mark Holm probably always would have been exemplary, then or now.
 His brother, Peter, said yesterday that it just wasn’t in Mark’s nature to be fierce or competitive.
 He had another way.

-Many friends and co-workers already had described him as the nicest and kindest and most gracious of guys — and these seem to be among the keys: a patient, mirthful and encouraging co-coworker; and a mentor to many younger people coming up in the business.
-He and I weren’t close, but working with him always felt good.
+Many friends and co-workers already had described him as a quiet but kind and generous guy — and these seem to be among the keys: a patient, mirthful and encouraging co-coworker; and a mentor to many younger people coming up in the business.
+We were not close friends, and I did not know him well, but working with him always felt good.
 My recurring image is that he always had a smile for you — for everyone.
 I always thought he had an aura; I understand now it was the aura of a beautiful person.
+I liked him from the start.

 I believe respect begets respect and, in the long run, the same is true of kindness.